Poundland

-Poundland Limited is a British variety store chain founded by Dave Dodd and Steven Smith in 1990, originally selling all of its items at the single price of £1.
-In June 2025, it was announced that the retailer was acquired by American retail-focused investment firm Gordon Brothers.
+Poundland Limited is a British variety store chain headquartered in Walsall, England.Founded by Dave Dodd and Steven Smith in 1990, originally selling all of its items at the single price of £1, today, it is owned by 1903 Peach Bidco Limited, a consortium which includes Gordon Brothers and Pepco Group.

-Overview

 The retailer grew from a single location in Burton upon Trent, opening its hundredth location in 2003.
 In 2011, it expanded internationally by launching its first locations in Ireland under the name Dealz, and later into Poland and the Isle of Man.
 In 2015, it acquired rival 99p Stores.

-In 2016, Steinhoff International acquired Poundland for £610 million, later spinning it off into Pepco Group (formerly known as Pepkor Europe).
+In 2016, Steinhoff International acquired Poundland for £610 million.
 The following year, Poundland began offering a small selection of items in its stores exceeding £1.

-Following the collapse of Poundworld in 2018, Poundland was briefly the category killer of the single-price model until OneBelow (later OneBeyond) launched in 2019.
-In 2021, it was reported that one in ten products in its stores had exceeded £1.

 In January 2025, in light of a sales slump, it was reported that it would increase its £1-and-under product range.
-On June 12, three months after Teneo was selected to find a buyer for Poundland due to its underperformance, Gordon Brothers bought the British firm for a nominal one pound sterling.

-Poundland remains headquartered in Walsall in the West Midlands.
+On 12 June, three months after Teneo was selected to find a buyer for Poundland due to its underperformance, Gordon Brothers bought the British firm for a nominal one pound sterling.
+Poundland owns Dealz in Ireland and the Isle of Man, whereas the Polish business is owned by Modella Capital.